Vlashious/LandscapingCompany/README.md

 # Landscaping Company
 The second task for designing databases subject.
-Made with .NET Core 3.1 console app and Entity Framework Core.
+Made with .NET Core 3.1 console app.